Majula-K/CustomerShoppingSegmentation/README.md

 **Objective:**
-Developed a market segmentation strategy to aid in targeted marketing efforts by categorising customers based on income, age, and mall shopping behavior.
+Developed a market segmentation strategy to aid in targeted marketing efforts by categorising customers based on income, age, and mall shopping behaviour.

 **Approach:**
 Conducted exploratory data analysis, applied KMeans clustering to segment customers into distinct groups, and visualized the results.